Before you Start

 conda config --add channels conda-forge

-Once conda is installed and bioconda configured, at the beginning of each chapter, to create the conda environment from the yml file, you will need to run the following:
+Once conda is installed and bioconda configured, at the beginning of each chapter, to create the conda environment from the yml file, you will need to carry out the following steps.

 1. Download and unpack the conda env file the top of the chapter by right clicking on the link and pressing ‘save as’.
 Once uncompressed, change into the directory.